ijl20/cbs/README.md

 school or university can decide the appropriate 'ownership' of a meeting room or lecture theatre and not constrain the entire system with a manual administrative process of adding assets.

-(8) 'Search' is given undue precedence in booking systems.
+(C) 'Search' is given undue precedence in booking systems.
 It's a useful feature but very secondary to browsing a calendar showing the bookings of an asset you might already know you are interested in.
 I would express caution when hearing arguments that it might be a valuable use-case that people search an entire campus or city for a room rather than within the building in which they work - there is little evidence this would be common practice even if available.

-(9) As an adjunct to (8), the 'calendar view' of asset bookings is underestimated with system developers commonly believing an in-application calendar is going to be adequate for end-user access and departmental integration.
+(D) As an adjunct to (8), the 'calendar view' of asset bookings is underestimated with system developers commonly believing an in-application calendar is going to be adequate for end-user access and departmental integration.
 It has become very unlikely that the limited resources applied to calendars developed *within* room booking software can compete with the cloud solutions provided by Google and Microsoft and the in-system approach for calendars is naive.

-(10) In the 'permissions model', adding an asset to the system is often assumed to require explicitly assigned permission from a central administrator to the individual concerned.
+(E) In the 'permissions model', adding an asset to the system is often assumed to require explicitly assigned permission from a central administrator to the individual concerned.
 As long as assets cannot be added anonymously this is a flawed assumption.

+(F) In demonstrating the demonstrator, there was widespread acceptance of the value in features (1) through (6) as if the inclusion of those features in any booking system was *easy*.
+The reality is *all* generally available room booking systems collapse to a centralised administrative model with *two* roles - "administrator" and "user" with the latter having neglible administrative authority while representing 99.9% of the organization.

 # Install notes